LoginRadius/docs/content/tutorial/angular/index.md

   `ng new lr-demo-application --routing`

-  This will create a new application in the current folder named `lr-demo-application`, as well as enable Routing, which will be important for this tutorial.
+  This will create a new (sample) application in the current folder named `lr-demo-application`, and enable Routing, which is important for this tutorial.

-- At this point, the sample application has been generated.
-We will remove the placeholder landing page so it is less cluttered so we can see the data in later steps more easily.
+- Remove the placeholder landing page so it is less cluttered, and we can see the data in later steps more easily.
 From the project root, navigate to `src/app/app.component.html` and modify the content to be as follows:

   ```HTML
   <style>